 Cisco’s production network is a highly trusted network: only very few people with high trust levels have access to the network.

-Platform security encompasses the security of the network, systems, and the overall data center within the Webex Cloud.
+Platform security encompasses the security of the network, systems, and the overall Webex data center.
 All systems undergo a thorough security review and acceptance validation prior to production deployment, as well as regular ongoing hardening, security patching, and vulnerability scanning and assessment.

 Servers are hardened using the Security Technical Implementation Guidelines (STIGs) published by the National Institute of Standards and Technology (NIST).
-Firewalls protect the network perimeter and firewalls.
+Firewalls protect the network perimeter.
 Access Control Lists (ACLs) segregate the different security zones.
 Intrusion Detection Systems (IDSs) are in place, and activities are signed and monitored on a continuous basis.
-Daily internal and external security scans are conducted of the Webex Cloud.
+Daily internal and external security scans are conducted across Webex.
 All systems are hardened and patched as part of regular maintenance.
 Additionally, vulnerability scanning and assessments are performed continuously.

 Service continuity and disaster recovery are critical components of security planning.
 The design of Cisco data centers with global site backups and high-availability help enable the geographic failover of Webex services.
 There is no single point of failure.

-All communications between cloud registered Webex apps, Webex Room devices and the Webex Cloud occur over encrypted channels.
-Webex uses TLS 1.2 protocol with high strength cipher suites for signaling.
+All communications between cloud registered Webex apps, Webex devices and the Webex services occur over encrypted channels.
+Webex uses TLS protocol with version 1.2 or later with high strength cipher suites for signaling.

 After a session is established over TLS, all media streams (audio VoIP, video, screen share, and document share) are encrypted.